 Son Gual is my most-played course in Mallorca and the one I recommend most consistently when clients ask where to play.
 I want to be honest about why - and honest about what makes it hard, because it is hard, and anyone booking expecting a relaxed day will be surprised.
+If you are also considering Alcanada or Son Muntaner, read those reviews too before deciding.

 The First Tee